r4ppz19/CalculatorFX/README.md

 ## Known Problem

 You can only do one calculation at a time.
 After one calculation, you need to click the `C` button to enter another calculation.

-## Project Structure

-- `src/main/java`: Contains the Java source files.
-  - `controller`: Contains the controller classes.
-  - `main`: Contains the main application and model classes.
-- `src/main/resources`: Contains the FXML files, CSS styles, and images.
-- `src/test/java`: Contains the test classes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.